Mowpey/saraap/README.md

 # Food Delivery App

 This is a **React Native** food delivery application built using **Expo**.
-The app connects users to local farmers, allowing them to order fresh organic produce.
+The app connects users to local restaurants, allowing them to order fast and delicious food at hand.
 It includes a fully integrated backend for managing CRUD operations, ensuring seamless data handling for users and administrators.

 ---

 ## Features

 - **User Authentication**: Secure user registration and login.
-- **Browse Products**: View fresh produce available for delivery.
+- **Browse Products**: View restaurant quality food.
 - **Search and Filter**: Find specific items with advanced filtering options.
 - **Add to Cart**: Seamless cart functionality for adding/removing items.
 - **Order Management**: Track order history and current deliveries.